Alex Lacson: Early life

-Lacson was born on January 5, 1965, Kabankalan, Negros Occidental, the sixth of eight children.
-His mother, Fe Tenefrancia Ledesma, was a public school teacher who taught second graders in the barrios of Kabankalan.
-His father, Jose Ramos Lacson, who had only a high school education, became a land surveyor and eventually a businessman.
+Lacson was born on January 5, 1965 in Kabankalan, Negros Occidental, the sixth of eight children.
+His mother, Fe Tenefrancia Ledesma, was a public school teacher who taught second grade in the barrios of Kabankalan.
+His father, Jose Ramos Lacson, had only a high school education and became a land surveyor then a businessman.
 Lacson's parents separated when he was in high school.

 Lacson graduated fifth in his class at Esteban R. Abada Memorial School (ERAMS) in Kabankalan in 1978.
 He went on to graduate from Kabankalan Catholic College in 1982, where he was the salutatorian and student council president.

 Two major events during his childhood helped shape his outlook.
-The first was the imprisonment of one of his closest friends, Father Vicente Dangan, the leader of the Kristiyanong Katilingban of Kabankalan (KKK; Christian Community of Kabankalan) and the parish priest of the church where Lacson served as an altar boy.
-When nine peasant leaders of the KKK were killed and buried in the hacienda of the Kabankalan mayor, Father Dangan was among the first to condemn it.
-When the mayor was killed by members of the New People's Army, Father Dangan was accused of being one of the masterminds and imprisoned.
+The first was the imprisonment of one of his closest friends, Father Vicente Dangan, leader of the Kristiyanong Katilingban of Kabankalan (KKK; Christian Community of Kabankalan) and parish priest of the church where Lacson was an altar server.
+When nine peasant leaders of the KKK were killed and buried in the hacienda of the Kabankalan mayor Pablo G. Sola, Father Dangan was among the first to condemn it.
+When Sola was ambushed and killed in 1982 by members of the New People's Army, Father Dangan was among the accused and imprisoned.

-The second formative event for Lacson was a one-week suspension from his high school after he led a boycott of classes in 1982, around two months before his graduation.
-After a classmate was threatened and verbally abused by the husband of a faculty member, Lacson and the classmate's parents demanded an apology, but the school authorities refused.
+The second formative event for Lacson was a one-week suspension at his high school after he led a boycott of classes in 1982, around two months before graduation.
+After a classmate was threatened and verbally abused by the husband of a faculty member, Lacson and the classmate's parents demanded an apology which school authorities refused.
 After weeks of inaction, Lacson, as the class president, led a school-wide boycott of classes for several days.
-Until then, Lacson had been the valedictorian of his class, but after the boycott, his grade in deportment went down and he graduated as salutatorian.
+Until then, Lacson had been valedictorian of his class, but after the boycott, his deportment grade went down and he graduated as salutatorian.